 Why I wrote it

-Quite simply I wrote the book I wanted to read.
-I’ve always been fascinated by old houses and the secrets they hold.
-I’ve lived in Italy and have had a house in Tuscany for many years which I escape to whenever I can.
-The story is set in a fictional village.
-I love the multi-layered history of many Tuscan villages and the way that breathtaking beauty sometimes masks a brutal history.
-Our house is very different from Villa Leonida – for one thing we haven’t found any skeletons there but one was found at a house not far from us which gave me the idea for the story.
+I love the multi-layered history of these villages and the way that breathtaking beauty sometimes masks a brutal history.
+Our house is very different from Villa Leonida – for one thing we haven’t found any skeletons there – but one was found at a house not far from us which gave me the idea for the story.

 Lies, Mistakes and Misunderstandings

-My debut novel Lies, Mistakes and Misunderstandings published by Crooked Cat is now on sale as an ebook and in paperback
+My debut novel Lies, Mistakes and Misunderstandings was published by Crooked Cat in July 2016.

 “What a fantastic book.
 I sort of fell in love with Jack.”